-At London, the relatively unknown Stutzman and having only competed at just one international competition prior, took home a silver medal in the men's individual compound open event.
+At London 2012, having previously competed in just one international competition, the relatively unknown Stutzman took home a silver medal in the men's individual compound open event.

-With the Tokyo 2020 Paralympic Games shaping up to have one of the biggest since London 2012, Stutzman reiterated why it is important to get out to venues to support Para athletes next year.
+With the Tokyo 2020 Paralympic Games on the horizon, Stutzman reiterated why it is important to get out to venues to support Para athletes.

 “It's important to support the Paralympics because you're legitimately changing people's lives,” he said.

-The Tokyo 2020 Paralympic Games will take place between 25 August and 6 September next year.
+The Tokyo 2020 Paralympic Games will take place between 25 August and 6 September 2020.